 If you recognise yourself in one or more of these statements, you might be experiencing some of the symptoms of hearing loss:

 If any of these issues seem familiar, don’t worry - you’re not alone.
 This is much more common than you might think and help is available at our hearing clinics to find you a solution.
+You can also book a free hearing test for your loved ones if they experience these symptoms.

 A regular ear examination is very important - in fact, you’re recommended to have them once a year.
 By having these regular tests, we can track how much this vital part of your wellbeing may or may not be changing.